 All iOS devices--the iPhone, iPod touch, and iPad--come pre-loaded with a number of apps from Apple.
 Among the most popular of these apps are the App Store, the Safari web browser, iTunes Store, Camera, and FaceTime.
 On nearly every iOS device, you'll see these apps.
 But sometimes these apps will be missing and you may wonder if you've deleted them.

-Content Restrictions is a setting built into the iOS that allows users to turn off certain apps.
+Content Restrictions is a tool built into the iOS that allows users to turn off certain built-in apps and features.
 When these restrictions are in use, it may seem like App Store, FaceTime, or other apps are missing.
 But they're not really gone; they're hidden--at least until they get turned back on.

 Apps & Features That Can Be Hidden